- Sonarqube Plugin

 Pay attention when you paste the token value.
 Since it’s a password field, you won’t see it in the settings.
 Now save it.
 If you want to verify whether the token is being used, check Sonarqube’s

 A token will be used to connect to SonarQube server.

 When does the data gets transferred?

-The players and their score won’t be in Quboo immediately after you configure the plugin.
+The players and their score won’t be sent to Quboo immediately after you configure the plugin.

-Quboo syncs data after each analysis of your projects.
-Wait for your automated pipelines or run an analysis to export your data.
+Quboo syncs data after each project analysis.
+Wait for your automated pipelines or run manually an analysis to export your data.

-- The analysis was not really triggered.
-In Sonarqube, you can’t use the UI to trigger an analysis so normally you connect it to your build tools.
+- There is no new code analysis.
+In Sonarqube, you can’t use the UI to trigger an analysis, so normally you have to wait for your build (CI/CD) tools.

-- Your Sonarqube server does not have users.
+- Your Sonarqube server doesn’t have any users.
 Normally, it’s easy to identify this problem since you get only one player at Quboo: the administrator.
-This is not really a technical problem but just related to how you use the tool.
-If you want to use Quboo, you need to get people as users in Sonarqube, otherwise there is no way to distinguish who is contributing to improve your code.
-You can add users manually or you can use authentication via other systems.
+This is not a technical problem but just related to how you use the tool.
+If you want to use Quboo, you need to use user accounts in Sonarqube, otherwise there is no way to distinguish who is contributing to improve your code.
+You can add users manually, or you can use authentication via other systems.